Congo's president shows would-be successor who is in charge

 It is a message that has also been delivered, in various ways, to Moise Katumbi, a former close ally of the president now seeking to replace him - a measure of Kabila's apparent determination to stay in power and his mastery of the means to do so.

 Hours before Katumbi announced he would run for president, he was accused of hiring U.S. mercenaries for a coup plot.
-On Tuesday, a prosecutor issued a warrant for his arrest as he lay in hospital, recovering from clashes last Friday between police and his supporters outside the prosecutor's office hearing the case in Lubumbashi, Democratic Republic of Congo's second city.
+On Friday, police fired tear gas at him and thousands of his supporters outside the prosecutor's office hearing the case in Lubumbashi, the Democratic Republic of Congo's second city.

 The standoff in the vast central African country, which has never known a peaceful transfer of power, could become a violent showdown between Kabila, who succeeded his assassinated father, and Katumbi, former governor of Katanga province in the southeast and owner of TP Mazembe, African soccer's Real Madrid.